Looking for the best Moz alternatives?

 1) Rank Tracker

 Rank tracker as the name suggests will help you track the keyword rankings of your website or client website.
-Unlike other cloud apps listed in this list, Rank Tracker by SEO PowerSuite gives you the ability to track unlimited keywords (great if you’ve a multiple sites or clients to manage).
+Unlike other cloud apps listed in this list, Rank Tracker by SEO PowerSuite gives you the ability to track unlimited keywords (great if you’re multiple sites or clients to manage).

 2) Link Assistant